A Word-Centered Church in an Age of Experience

 The Dangers of Experience-Driven Faith

-Experience is not evil.
-God does comfort, convict, and strengthen us experientially.
-But when experience becomes the center, the church becomes vulnerable to:
+Experience itself is not evil.
+God does comfort, convict, and strengthen His people experientially.
+But when experience becomes the center of church life, the congregation becomes vulnerable to dangers such as:

 • Manipulation instead of ministry